 Hilarious in Hindsight: The original concept of Beetlejuice being a shape-shifting reptilian demon.
 One of the insults used against Ghost of True Capitalist is that he's a reptilian shape-shifter.

-I Am Not Shazam: Due to their being homonyms, people make the mistake of thinking the character is named Beetlejuice as well, rather than Betelgeuse.
+I Am Not Shazam: Due to the two being homonyms, people make the mistake of thinking the character is named Beetlejuice as well, rather than Betelgeuse.

 His name is officially "Beetlejuice" in the animated series - hence Lydia calling him "BJ."